fchinu/TANS/docs/Results.md

 |:--:|
 |Detector's resolution as a function of multiplicity|

-As expected, the resolution decreases with the growing of the multiplicity, getting lower then 100 $\mu $m at the highest multiplicities.
+As expected, the resolution decreases as multiplicity grows since more tracklets are available to reconstruct the vertex, getting lower then 100 $\mu $m at the highest multiplicities.
 An increase in resolution is observed at the highest multiplicity bin, but this is due to fluctuations in the simulation (the number of generated events at such multiplicity is very low, as described by the multiplicity pdf).

 |![ResVsZ](Figures/Run1/ResolutionVsZTrue.png)|